Lessons

 Sabrina Stovall, a native of Germany, coming to the United Stated in the 1990’s when her family relocated to Texas.

 Mrs. Stovall has enjoyed a diverse career of performing and teaching.
 She holds teaching positions at Schreiner University, Our Lady of the Lake University, Northwest Vista College, as well as a private studio.
-She holds the Associate Bassoon position with Symphony of the Hills and is a co-founder and executive director of the “dynamic” chamber ensemble Adelante Winds.
+She holds the Principal Bassoon position with Symphony of the Hills and is a co-founder and executive director of the “dynamic” chamber ensemble Adelante Winds.
 Other performance engagements have included the Aspen Music Festival, Imani Winds Chamber Music Festival, Fresh Inc. Music Festival, Round Rock Symphony, Brazos Valley Symphony, Orquesta Sinfónica de la UANL (Monterrey Symphony Orchestra) in Monterrey Mexico, Texas Chamber Winds, and White House holiday season tours.

 Mrs. Stovall holds a Bachelor of Music degree from Texas State University and a Master of Music degree from The Ohio State University.
 Notable teachers have included Daris Hale, Karen Pierson, Nancy Goeres, Per Hannevold, and Monica Ellis.